-[see also WV-E2 and WV-P5] WV-F2 Influence policy on, and encourage the maximum uptake of, agrienvironment and other appropriate schemes, including support for small-holders, where they progress the conservation or enhancement of the natural beauty, biodiversity, historic environment and Special Qualities of the AONB, particularly through Catchment Sensitive Farming and mixed farming of resilient, sustainable and low-GHG emission systems [see also WV-P3, WV-P4, WV-P5 and WV-P7] WV-F3 Seek to mitigate &/or reduce, or as a last resort remove, agricultural activity which significantly diminishes or destroys the Special Qualities, natural beauty and landscape character of the AONB [see also WV D3] Identify good agricultural practices that are appropriate to the challenges facing the farmers of the AONB and disseminate through networks, partnerships and training. [see also WV-E2 and WV-P5] WV-F4 Support the development of and funding for new skills, farming practices and farm-based activities that are compatible with the aims of AONB designation, and encourage and support traditional skills such as hay making, hedge laying, dry stone walling, woodland and coppice management, riparian tree works etc. that contribute to the maintenance of the Special Qualities of the AONB [see also WV-W3, WV-E1 and WV-E3] WV-F5 Promote a wider understanding of the value of farming to the landscape and economy of the AONB [see also WV-A1] WV-F6 Support all appropriate measures to control diseases of agricultural crops, trees and livestock, which threaten the commercial viability of farming systems that conserve the landscape character, ensuring that the measures remain compatible with the conservation and enjoyment of natural beauty [see also WV-B4 and WV-W4] WV-F7 Encourage and support local producers to supply local food and promote and encourage the use of local produce by public bodies, consumers, accommodation providers and local food outlets. [see also WV-E1]
+[see also WW E2 and WW B5] [see also WV-E2 and WV-P5] WV-F2 Influence policy on, and encourage the maximum uptake of, agri- environment and other appropriate schemes, including support for small- holders, where they progress the conservation or enhancement of the natural beauty, biodiversity, historic environment and Special Qualities of the AONB, particularly through Catchment Sensitive Farming and mixed farming of resilient, sustainable and low-GHG emission systems [see also WV-P3, WV-P4, WV-P5 and WV-P7] WV-F3 Identify good agricultural practices that are appropriate to the challenges facing the farmers of the AONB and disseminate through networks, partnerships and training. [see also WV-E2 and WV-P5] WV-F4 Support the development of and funding for new skills, farming practices and farm-based activities that are compatible with the aims of AONB designation, and encourage and support traditional skills such as hay making, hedge laying, dry stone walling, woodland and coppice management, riparian tree works etc. that contribute to the maintenance of the Special Qualities of the AONB [see also WV-W3, WV-E1 and WV-E3] WV-F5 Promote a wider understanding of the value of farming to the landscape and economy of the AONB [see also WV-A1] WV-F6 Support all appropriate measures to control diseases of agricultural crops, trees and livestock, which threaten the commercial viability of farming systems that conserve the landscape character, ensuring that the measures remain compatible with the conservation and enjoyment of natural beauty [see also WV-B4 and WV-W4] WV-F7 Encourage and support local producers to supply local food and promote and encourage the use of local produce by public bodies, consumers, accommodation providers and local food outlets. [see also WV-E1]

-WOODLAND, TREES AND FORESTRY 8.6
+8.6 WOODLAND, TREES AND FORESTRY

-Woodlands in the Wye Valley are one of the dominant landscape features with significant connectivity across the landscape.
+8.6.1 Woodlands in the Wye Valley are one of the dominant landscape features with significant connectivity across the landscape.
 They provide a multitude of ecosystems services and environmental, social and economic benefits.
 The majority of woodlands in the Wye Valley AONB are ancient woodland of high nature conservation value, and therefore irreplaceable.
 However there are also sizeable conifer plantations.
 Forestry and woodland occupies about 26% of the AONB, i.e. about 8440ha.
+Over

-Over 900ha, about 3% of the AONB, are internationally protected as a Special Area of Conservation (SAC).
+900ha, about 3% of the AONB, are internationally protected as a Special Area of Conservation (SAC).
 The highest proportions of ancient and semi-natural woodland (ASNW) and planted ancient woodland sites (PAWS) are in the Wye Gorge, Dean Edge Limestone Hills (Highmeadow) and Woolhope Dome.
 The woodland proportion varies enormously between Landscape Management Zones.
 The productive areas of woodland in the AONB are on the flatter land of the Dean and Trellech plateaux and the Woolhope Dome.
 The majority of the woodland in productive management is in the Public Forest Estate which covers 4,962ha or 15% of the AONB, managed by Forestry England and Natural Resources Wales (NRW).
 A further 1,650ha of private woodland (5% of the AONB) are in some level of grant scheme.
 The administrative complexity of the AONB means that there are a range of relevant woodland strategies and plans, for England and Wales respectively.